 That said, in reaching out to Raventós, they do seem more open to Corpinnat than they once were and told me that they will look over the requirements in more detail now that this split has come to pass with DO Cava.
-It still doesn’t mean that they’ll join but it’s definitely the case that for three different groups producing sparkling wine in Penedès to succeed (Raventós /Conca del Riu Anoia, Clàssic Penedès, and Corpinnat) there will need to be some united synergy given that this indeed does cause consumer confusion unlike had DO Cava simply allowed “Corpinnat” to appear on labels.
+It still doesn’t mean that they’ll join but it’s definitely the case that for three different groups producing sparkling wine in Penedès to succeed (Raventós/Conca del Riu Anoia, Clàssic Penedès, and Corpinnat) there will need to be some united synergy given that this actually does cause consumer confusion unlike had DO Cava simply allowed “Corpinnat” to appear on labels.

-To misquote Tom Petty, the future might be wide open to Corpinnat producers, but they have a great deal of work ahead of them despite their being held in high regard by the wine community at large.
-Those who have decided this path, especially at Recaredo and Gramona have long beat their own drum and I feel are up to the challenge, a generational challenge that lies ahead of them.
+To misquote the late Tom Petty, the future might be wide open to Corpinnat producers, but they have a great deal of work ahead of them despite their being held in high regard by the wine community at large.
+Those who have decided this path, especially at Recaredo and Gramona have long beat their own drum and I feel are up to the challenge–a generational challenge–that lies ahead of them.

-If nothing else, other wine regions should learn from the missteps of Cava especially a region such as Champagne where Moët et Chandon produces some 12% of all the bottles.
+If nothing else, other wine regions should learn from the missteps of Cava especially a region such as Champagne where Moët et Chandon is the largest producer with some 12% of all the bottles made each year.
 Cava is a DO that’s been slow to adopt change and it shows.
 As a small example, their website won’t load if you don’t type www before docava.es.